thevargheseshibu/Employee-CRED-APP/README.md

 # WELCOME TO EMPLOYEE CRUD APP
-## This is a demo APP to illustrate the working of MERN using simple Employee CRUD Operation.
+## This is a demo APP to illustrate the working of MERN using simple Employee CRUD Operation.A Video of the working app has been added to the repository.